Scouting in Texas: History

 In 1913 Troop 7 was established in Grapevine, Texas.
 The troop has been chartered every year since starting except 1979.

 In 1916 Troop 1 was established in Wichita Falls, Texas.
 Troop 1 in Wichita Falls has been continuously chartered since 1916.

+In 1918 Troop 65 was established in Denton, Texas.
+Troop 65 has been continuously chartered since 1918.

+In 1925 Troop 30 was established in Houston, Texas.
+The troop has been continuously chartered since 1925.

 An African American troop was formed in Port Arthur as early as 1916.
 The BSA report to Congress for 1930 named Dallas as one of the southern cities in which Scouting was growing in the black community.
 Hispanic boys were also active in Scouting, often in units with non-Hispanic boys.
 Jewish youth had been active in Scouting in San Antonio for many years before a synagogue sponsored a troop for them in 1924.

 By 1918, unofficial Wolf Cub packs appeared in Paris, Texas.

 The BSA national office was moved to Irving in 1979.

 The Girl Scouts of San Jacinto Council traces its roots back to the 1920s when Frances Mann Law and Corrinne Fonde organized a Girl Scout Council in Houston.
 The council office was in a three roomed cottage.

 Most Girl Scouts of the USA units were originally segregated by race according to state and local laws and customs.
 The first troop for Mexican Americans was formed in Houston in 1922.
 In 1936, the first African American Girl Scout troop west of the Mississippi was formed in Texas.

-The Girls Scouts' Camp Texlake was dedicated in 1949.
+The Girl Scouts' Camp Texlake was dedicated in 1949.

-Boy Scouts of America in Texas
+Scouting America in Texas

-Texas is home to the BSA National Headquarters in Irving, Texas.
+Texas is home to the Scouting America National Headquarters in Irving, Texas.
 The National Scouting Museum was located in Irving from October 2002 until September 2017 when it was moved to Philmont Scout Ranch in Cimarron, New Mexico.

-There are twenty Boy Scouts of America local councils in Texas.
+There are twenty Scouting America local councils in Texas.
 All of Texas lies within the Southern Region, except for El Paso, Hudspeth and Parmer Counties, which are part of Western Region.

 Alamo Area Council

 The Alamo Area Council, headquartered in San Antonio, Texas, serves a 13 county area in Texas.
-The counties served by the Alamo Area BSA include Bexar, Atascosa, Bandera, Comal, Frio, Guadalupe, Karnes, Kendall, Kerr, La Salle, McMullen, Medina, and Wilson.
+The counties served by the Council include Bexar, Atascosa, Bandera, Comal, Frio, Guadalupe, Karnes, Kendall, Kerr, La Salle, McMullen, Medina, and Wilson.